-Reporting instructions for magnetic media filing may differ from the paper reporting instructions.
-For example, magnetic media filers may enter more than three items in box 13 in one individual's wage report, but paper filers are limited to three entries in box 13.
+Reporting instructions for magnetic media/electronic filing may differ from the paper reporting instructions.
+For example, magnetic media/electronic filers may enter more than three items in box 13 in one individual's wage report, but paper filers are limited to three entries in box 13 of each Form W-2.

 Furnishing Copies B, C, and 2 to employees.
-Furnish Copies B, C, and 2 of Form W-2 to your employees, generally, by January 31, 2000.
+Furnish Copies B, C, and 2 of Form W-2 to your employees, generally, by January 31, 2001.
 You will meet the "furnish" requirement if the form is properly addressed and mailed on or before the due date.

-If employment ends before December 31, 1999, you may give copies at any time after employment ends, but no later than January 31, 2000.
+If employment ends before December 31, 2000, you may give copies at any time after employment ends, but no later than January 31, 2001.
 If an employee asks for Form W-2, give him or her the completed copies within 30 days of the request or within 30 days of the final wage payment, whichever is later.
-However, see Terminating a business on page 5.
+However, if you terminate your business, see Terminating a business on page 5.

-You may give Forms W-2 to employees on IRS official forms or on acceptable substitute forms (see Substitute Forms on page 1).
+You may give Forms W-2 to employees on IRS official forms or on acceptable substitute forms (see Substitute forms on page 1).
 Be sure the Forms W-2 you provide to employees are clear and legible and comply with the requirements in Pub.
 1141.